MIRECC / CoE

 NW MIRECC Partnerships

-NW MIRECC applies modern genetic, neurologic, and clinical trial methodology to the discovery and development of new and more effective treatments for major and often treatment resistant mental disorders afflicting Veterans and the active-duty combat personnel who will become Veterans.
 As part of the NW MIRECC mission to enhance access to mental health expertise, the NW MIRECC collaborates and consults with other MIRECCs and Centers of Excellence, as well as with other VA, DoD, Federal, State departments of Veterans Affairs, community agencies, and experts.
-For Washington, the academic affiliate and primary research center for VA Puget Sound Health Care System is University of Washington.
-For Oregon, the academic affiliate and research center for VA Portland Heath Care System is Oregon Health and Science University.
+The NW MIRECC research center located at VA Puget Sound Health Care System (VAPSHCS) is affiliated with University of Washington.
+The NW MIRECC research center located at VA Portland Heath Care System (VAPORHCS) is affiliated with Oregon Health and Science University.

 VISN 20 MIRECC Activities